-Ranging its setting from Meerut to Mars, this Aanand L Rai directorial looked high on potential with some really interesting themes like dwarfism, space fantasy, human vulnerability on its platter to explore.
-Here, the pieces of puzzle were mindlessly joined, making the end product as a mere pointless experience.
+Ranging its setting from Meerut to Mars, this Aanand L. Rai directorial looked to me really high on potential; having some interesting themes like dwarfism, space fantasy, human vulnerability on its platter to explore.
+Sadly, the pieces of puzzle here were mindlessly joined, making the end product a mere pointless experience.

-What couldn’t let the dots get connected aptly was a heavily flawed writing by Himanshu Sharma (who otherwise has hardly disappointed previously) alongwith a half – baked screenplay, making actors and situations popping up and moulding in the narrative as per the convenience to escalate the mass appeal.
-It’s sad realizing that no dominating member associated with this ambitious project ever noticed what they were finally delivering to their audience!
+What couldn’t let the dots get connected aptly was a heavily flawed writing by Himanshu Sharma (who otherwise has hardly disappointed previously) alongwith a half – baked screenplay, making actors and situations pop up and mould in the narrative as per the convenience, to escalate the mass appeal.
+It’s sad a realization that no dominant member associated with this ambitious project ever noticed what they were finally delivering to their audience!

 Featuring (the) SRK, striving to break the superstar mould to huge extent; we are subjected to his act as a 4 ft 6 inch dwarf namely ‘Bauua Singh’ with some supernatural powers and an irresistible charm (because Hero!!).
 He eventually just gets the ladies he meets swooning over him; despite his clingy personality, typical Meerutiya lingo, and some borderline cringy antics.
 He is so great a human that he manages turning up at every location his heroine is at (What the security!).
 In addition, enduring all the Zero Gravity conditions comes naturally to him.
 Yet man, it’s hard to deny that the actor is still a charmer who does ably carry this whatever narrative given to him on his shoulders, with an on – screen presence so impeccable.